 In the past, mothers were typically the main caregivers to children.
 Courts, and even some statutes, enforced this distinction by favoring women in custody disputes.
 Some people still cling to this outdated way of thinking, which can make it difficult for fathers to get fair treatment in parenting matters.
 However, today’s law does not give preference to one parent over another in legal disputes involving children.
-At the law firm of The Bice Law Group, I have over 35 years of experience advocating for the rights of Virginia fathers.
-As a Lynchburg fathers’ rights attorney, I’ll draw on my in-depth legal knowledge to fight for your interests and those of your children.
+At the law firm of The Bice Law Group, we have over 35 years of experience advocating for the rights of Virginia fathers.
+Founding partner David B. Bice is a Lynchburg fathers’ rights attorney who draws on his in-depth legal knowledge to fight for your interests and those of your children.

 The first consideration of the court is the child’s best interests.
-If you believe that seeking primary physical custody is what’s best for your son or daughter, my firm will help you make that case.
-Courts can review any factor when making a custody determination, including a mother’s drug use, emotional abuse or other issues that could affect your child’s welfare.
-In negotiations and custody hearings, I am a skillful advocate for fathers in negotiations and custody hearings.
+If you believe that seeking primary physical custody is what’s best for your child, we will help you make that case.
+Courts can review any factor when making a custody determination, including a mother’s drug use, emotional abuse, or other issues that could affect your child’s welfare.
+In negotiations and custody hearings, we are skillful advocates for fathers in negotiations and custody hearings.

 You can ask for a child support order to be modified when a parent’s financial situation or other relevant circumstances have changed substantially.
-Under Virginia law, orders may be modified if the paying parent loses their job or has a decrease in income of 25 percent or more, if either parent has a substantial increase in income, if the child becomes emancipated and for other reasons.
-My law firm will advise you what type of information you will need to prove the changed circumstance and file the modification request.
+Under Virginia law, orders may be modified if the paying parent loses their job or has a decrease in income of 25% or more, if either parent has a substantial increase in income, if the child becomes emancipated, and for other reasons.
+We will advise you on what type of information you will need to prove the changed circumstance and file the modification request.

 Parental alienation is when one parent tries to turn children against the other parent.
-They may badmouth their ex-spouse, tell lies about them or keep children from seeing them.
-Fathers can combat the effects of parental alienation by not engaging in the same negative behavior, not blaming their children and by staying in touch.
+They may bad-mouth their ex-spouse, tell lies about them or keep children from seeing them.
+Fathers can combat the effects of parental alienation by not engaging in the same negative behavior, not blaming their children, and by staying in touch.
 In legal terms, parental alienation that can be proven in court may be factored into custody decisions.
-If you believe your co-parent is engaging in this improper behavior, I’ll examine your situation to determine whether there may be a legal remedy.
+If you believe your co-parent is engaging in this improper behavior, we’ll examine your situation to determine whether there may be a legal remedy.

 If you’re unmarried, you can establish paternity and become the legal father of your child in the following ways:

-- If you and the mother agree you are the father, you can both sign a “voluntary acknowledgement of paternity” and file it with the state
+- If you and the mother agree that you are the father, you can both sign a “voluntary acknowledgement of paternity” and file it with the state.

-- Bringing a paternity action in court if paternity is being disputed
+- You can bring a paternity action in court if your paternity is being disputed.

-My law firm is dedicated to helping fathers who want to be part of their children’s lives.
-I can guide you through the process of establishing paternity.
+We are dedicated to helping fathers who want to be part of their children’s lives.
+Our attorneys can guide you through the process of establishing paternity.

-The family law firm of The Bice Law Group in Lynchburg stands up for the rights of Virginia fathers during disputes involving child custody and visitation, child support and more.
-To schedule a free consultation, call my firm at 434-300-5043 or contact me online.
+At the family law firm of The Bice Law Group in Lynchburg, we stand up for the rights of Virginia fathers during disputes involving child custody and visitation, child support, and more.
+To schedule a free consultation, call our firm at 434-509-0232 or contact us online.